Cochrane, Alberta Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Cochrane students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Cochrane students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Cochrane District Curriculum Used in Our In-Home Tutoring Programs

 The Rocky View Schools use an up-to-date curriculum set forth by Alberta Education and provides students with a strong core academic experience that is complemented by interest and career-oriented electives.
 With a wide complement of extracurricular activities offered in the district, students have ample opportunities to become well-rounded young adults and find their talents.
 Students also learn about technology and how its designed so that they are well equipped for learning and career opportunities in the 21st century.

 We currently cover the following Cochrane-area school district: Rocky View Schools.

 Educating Our Parents: Understanding the Cochrane District Curriculum

 The curriculum promotes the constant re-thinking of essential questions and inquiry.
 Students will have to consider multiple perspectives, support their reasoning with evidence, and join in on discussions that require them to think critically.
 The curriculum will be rigorous, be relevant, and provide students with the necessary 21st century skills.
 The district provides a curriculum guide for each content area that outlines the standards and expected year-end learning outcomes for each grade level.